segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](src/gitstuff/image0.png)

-DeCoronize is a Chromeplugin to Socially distances you from Chuck Norris virus and fix a Website.
+DeCoronize is a Chrome extension that socially distances you from Chuck Norris virus and fix a Website.

 ## Why?

 We don't know why.

-If you see any point in this Plugin, please let us know.
+If you see any point in this extension, please let us know.

 ## Download